-- RS3: Is referred to as a ‘retrograded starch’ which forms when cooked starchy foods are cooled e.g. cooking rice and potatoes and letting it cool reduces its digestibility.
-You can reheat these starches and they STILL remain resistant starch!
+- RS3: Is referred to as a ‘retrograded starch’ which forms when cooked starchy foods are cooled e.g. cooking rice and potatoes and letting it cool thoroughly (about 24-hrs) making it a resistant starch.
+(You can reheat and they STILL remain resistant starch!)

 - RS4: Results from chemical treatment/modification of starch e.g. chemically modified potato starch.
 Studies show that certain chemically modified starches may be resistant to after consumption